Thomas Blood: Irish discontent

-As part of the expression of discontent, Blood conspired to storm Dublin Castle, usurp the government, and kidnap the 1st Duke of Ormond, who was the Lord Lieutenant of Ireland, for ransom.
+As part of the expression of discontent, Blood conspired to storm Dublin Castle, usurp the government, and kidnap for ransom the 1st Duke of Ormond, who was the Lord Lieutenant of Ireland.
 On the eve of the attempt, the plot was foiled.
-Blood managed to evade the authorities by hiding with his countrymen in the mountains, and ultimately managed to escape to the United Dutch Provinces in the Low Country.
+Blood managed to evade the authorities by hiding with his countrymen in the mountains, and ultimately escaped to the United Dutch Provinces in the Low Country.
 A few of Blood's collaborators were captured and executed.
 As a result, some historians speculated that Blood swore vengeance against Ormond.

 While in the Dutch Republic, Blood gained the favour of Admiral de Ruyter, an opponent of the English forces in the Anglo-Dutch Wars, and was implicated in the Scottish Pentland Rising of 1666 by the Scottish Presbyterian Covenanters.
 At some point during this period, Blood became associated with the wealthy George Villiers, 2nd Duke of Buckingham, who 19th-century commentators believed used Blood as a means to punish his own political and social adversaries, since his own class ranking did not allow him to meet them "in the field".

 In 1670, despite his status as a wanted man, Blood returned to England and is believed to have taken the name Ayloffe and practised as a doctor or an apothecary in Romford Market, east of London.
 A second attempt, this time on the life of the Duke of Ormond, followed.

 Since Ormond's return to England, he had taken up residence at Clarendon House.
 Blood had followed Ormond's movements and noted that he frequently returned late in the evening accompanied by a small number of footmen.
 On the night of 6 December 1670, Blood and his accomplices attacked Ormond while the latter travelled St James's Street.
 Ormond was dragged from his coach, bound to one of Blood's henchmen, and taken on horseback along Piccadilly with the intention of hanging him at Tyburn.
 The gang pinned a paper to Ormond's chest spelling out their reasons for his capture and murder.
 With one of his servants who had given chase on horseback, Ormond succeeded in freeing himself and escaped.
 The plot's secrecy meant that Blood was not suspected of the crime, despite a reward being offered for the capture of the attempted assassins.
 In the King's presence, James's son, Thomas Butler, accused the Duke of Buckingham of being behind the crime.
 Thomas threatened to shoot Buckingham dead in revenge, if his father, James, was murdered.